 The Environmental Management System (EMS) covers all University activities from energy and utilities, to waste management and recycling, but more significantly includes embedding education for sustainable development in the curriculum and into research and enterprise activities.
 The identification and remaining up-to-date with applicable environmental legislation, the maintenance of a documented register of legislation and the linking of environmental legislation with significant environmental aspects is part of the EMS.

-The University works closely with the Student Union to maintain IS014001 and the Student Union takes particular interest in the University's Fair Trade Status and is the vital link to all student activities.
+The University works closely with the Students' Union to maintain the EMS.
+As an Aspect Owner, the Students' Union takes particular interest in the University's Fair Trade status and is the vital link to all student activities.

-The University has identified environmental aspects which are managed by nominated Aspect Owners who are in FTE posts, as below:-
+The University has identified environmental aspects which are managed by nominated Environmental Aspect Owners, their names and contact details as below:-

 All of the General Waste produced by the University is still being sent to the Trident Facility in Cardiff Bay for Energy Conversion.
 This means that no waste from Cardiff Met is currently sent to Landfill.

 The University has facilities in place to recycle most of the common waste streams that arise and Campus Services are able to make special arrangements for any other particular waste that might be produced.
 Awareness and re-confirmation of the arrangements is part of Induction for staff and students, in conjunction with campaigns and initiatives.

 Current initiatives - Any new recycling initiatives will be considered and / or implemented but the main emphasis will be to re-introduce the " Message " by starting a new advertising campaign to continue to promote Recycling for all users of the University.
 January 2019, pilot with Keep Wales Tidy / Simply Cups for the creation of a new waste stream on Campus - collection of single use coffee cups.